Kupp's late TD lifts Rams over Bengals 23-20 in Super Bowl

 Higgins beat All-Pro cornerback Jalen Ramsey on the first play of the second half — the receiver clearly tugged Ramsey’s face mask on the play.
 After Stafford was intercepted on the next play, the Bengals got McPherson’s field goal.

-But LA’s relentless pass rush, led by its two biggest stars, Donald and Miller with two apiece, allowed nothing more.
+“I was disappointed in my performance overall,” said Burrow, the NFL Comeback Player of the Year who was 22 of 33 for 263 yards and a touchdown.
+That’s going to propel us into next year … we’re not satisfied with what we did this year.”

-Then came the 15-play march in which Kupp also converted the fourth down with his run.
+Not after the 15-play march in which Kupp also converted a fourth down with his run.

 “We wanted to be in attack mode and pressure them as much as possible,” Bengals coach Zac Taylor said.
 “Sometimes it worked, sometimes it didn’t.”